- Drip Irrigation Design Guidelines

 - How to Find the Size of a Pipe

 Isolation valves are manually operated valves used for infrequent shut-off of the water.
 Typically an isolation valve is located at the water source so the water can be shut off for repairs or shut off during the non-irrigation season.
 Isolation valves may also be installed anywhere on the irrigation system to allow the shut down of sections for repair, this is common on large systems where shutting down the whole system for a repair would be inconvenient.

-Control valves are the valves that turn on and off the water to individual “circuits” or areas of the yard that are irrigated separate from one another.
+Control valves are the valves that turn on and off the water to individual “circuits” or areas of the yard that are irrigated separately from one another.
 The control valves can be automatic (usually electric-powered using a solenoid) or manually operated (hand-powered, ie; turn, turn, turn!)
 There may be just one control valve or there may be several control valves on a drip irrigation system.
-For example one control valve may turn on and off the water to emitters/drippers in a vegetable garden.
+For example, one control valve may turn on and off the water to emitters/drippers in a vegetable garden.
 Another control valve might turn on and off the water to emitters for some hanging pots on a patio.
 Another control valve might turn on and off the water for the emitters at shrubs around the house.
 Another could even turn on and off water for sprinklers in the lawn, or water for filling the swimming pool or pond.
-For more information on valves for drip systems, click here.
+For more information on valves for drip systems, Drip Irrigation Valves.

 Pressure Regulators and Pressure Reducing Valves:

 A pressure regulator reduces the water pressure and keeps it at a constant level.
 A pressure reducing valve is another name sometimes used for a pressure regulator, both are the same thing.